vseryakov/alpinejs-app/README.md

 - The script defines a template and a component, `app.start` calls `restorePath` when the page is ready, defaulting to render `index` since the static path doesn’t match. (running locally with file:// origin will not replace history)
 - The body includes a placeholder for the main app.
-- The `index` template is the default starting page, with a `x-render` directive for displaying the `hello` component with parameters.
+- The `index` template is the default starting page, with a button to display the `hello` component with parameters.
-- Clicking 'Say Hello' switches the display to the `hello` component.
+- Clicking 'Say Hello' switches the display to the `hello` component via `x-render` directive.
-- The `hello` component is a typical Alpine.js setup involving `x-text` for displaying component properties.
-- The component extends `app.AlpineComponent` to include a toggle function.
+- The `hello` component is a class extending `app.AlpineComponent` with a toggle function.
-- A `x-template` directive remains empty until the template variable is populated by clicking the 'Show' button, which triggers the component's toggle method to render the `example` template in the contained div.
+- A `x-template` directive remains empty until the `template` variable is populated by clicking the 'Show' button, which triggers the component's toggle method to render the `example` template in the contained div.
 - The `example` template is defined in the `examples/example.html` file and bundled into bundle.js.

 Nothing much, all the work is done by Alpinejs actually.